What is a Motor Circuit Protector or Motor Protection Circuit Breaker?

 Magnetic protection protects the motor from short circuits and overcurrents.
 It disconnects the faulty current instantly to prevent damage to the system.

-The difference between motor circuit protectors and motor protection circuit breakers.
+Difference between motor circuit protectors and motor protection circuit breakers.

 in a circuit, overcurrents occur for two major reasons: overload and short-circuits.